ARandomNameAwa/GenshinImapctPianoPlayer/README.md

 ### Very Important things:

-This program play music automatically by simulating key action of the keyboard , which is ***not*** allowed in some games.
+This program play music automatically by simulating key actions of the keyboard , which is ***not*** allowed in some games.

-Some games may ***ban*** you if you use this program,so make sure that your game allows to use tools like this, and
+Some games may ***ban*** you if you use this program,so make sure that your game allows to use tools like this, so

 **USE AT YOUR OWN RISK**.